 Buying car hire excess insurance

 Shop around for car hire excess insurance in advance so you don’t have to sign up to the policy you’re offered by the car rental company.
 You don’t have to buy it from the company you’re hiring the car from.
 In fact, it will usually be considerably cheaper if you buy it from a specialist car hire excess insurance company.
+You’re also likely to get better cover as windows and tyres are usually included.

 You can generally buy car hire excess insurance as an annual policy or to cover a single trip.
 If you want it for a single trip, it’s priced on a ‘per day’ basis.

-We have looked at seven companies that sell standalone car hire excess insurance.
+We have looked at six companies that sell standalone car hire excess insurance.
 All sellers of this insurance have to be authorised by the Financial Conduct Authority.
 We have looked at companies that are highly rated on the review site Trustpilot.
 We’re ranking them in alphabetical order:

 Carhireexcess.co.uk sells both daily and annual car hire excess insurance.
-Its daily rate for Europe starts at £2.39, while an annual policy for Europe starts at £39.99.
+Its daily rate for Europe starts at £2.50, while an annual policy for Europe starts at £41.99.
 You can insure up to five additional drivers as long as they are between 21 and 84 years old and are listed on the rental agreement.

-Icarhireinsurance.com sells both single trip and annual car hire excess insurance.
-Its daily rate for Europe starts at £2.99, while an annual policy for Europe starts at £39.99.
-The policy covers drivers aged between 21 and 85 years old and up to nine additional named drivers on the car rental agreement.
-If you’re a member of a car club like Zipcar or Enterprise, you can also buy their Car Club Excess for £49.99 a year.
+icarhireinsurance.com sells both single trip and annual car hire excess insurance.
+Excess Europe daily cover starts from £3.4* per day, whilst Excess Europe annual cover starts from £41.99 The policy covers drivers aged between 21 and 85 years old and up to nine additional named drivers on the car rental agreement.
+If you’re a member of a car club like Zipcar or Enterprise, you can also buy Car Club Excess.